KyleWiering/MSSQL-Example-Ddl/README.md

 # Note
 MSSQL does not have a dependency chain for deployment.
 It is based on an approach of try script 'a', if it fails, continue to script 'b' Until all base dependencies are resolved.
 It then reruns on the remaining files until the same one fails twice, or, no more remain.
+Additionally, there will be different structures of files for the same Database.
+I.e. one will house Foreign Keys beneath the table directories to prevent keys from being applied before tables are created.

 # Validation
 There will be a .bak file which was exported from the proper SQL schema database.
 This can then be restored and schema compared against whatever utility restored the files in this project.